Skip to main content

 What are case studies?

 Cases are often based on actual events, which adds a sense of urgency or reality.
-Case studies have elements of Simulations, although the students tend to be observers rather than participants.
+Case studies have elements of simulations, although for case studies the students tend to be observers rather than participants.

 They can serve as the launching pad for a class discussion, or as a project for individuals or small groups.
 A single case may be presented to several groups, with each group offering its solutions.